Kanahiro/gh-pages-rest-api/README.md

 ```

 The script loads JSON files in ./json .

-If loads sample.json, it makes files as you can access like following.
+Now only 'sample.json' is in ./json .
+When main.py runs and loads sample.json, it makes files as you can access like following.

 |  data you want  |  REST API URL  |
 | ---- | ---- |